theislab/cellrank/docs/source/installation.rst

     vendorize

 ``-e`` stands for ``--editable`` and makes sure that your environment is updated when you pull new changes from GitHub.
+The ``[dev]`` options installs requirements needed for development, because CellRank is bundled with additional libraries.

 Dependencies
 ~~~~~~~~~~~~